WSPRS Plan 2

 - Any age with at least 25 service credit years

-- Age 55 or older with at least 5 years of service credit
+- Age 60 or older with at least 5 service credit years

 Unless you are the chief of the State Patrol, you must retire no later than the first of the month following the month you turn 65.

-If you are an inactive member, you can retire with a full benefit beginning at age 60.
-You can still retire at age 55, but your benefit will be reduced to reflect that you will be receiving it over a longer period of time.
+Inactive members can retire as early as age 55 with at least 5 service credit years, but your benefit will be reduced to reflect that you will be receiving it over a longer period of time.